Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Related Work

-\textbf{Repetition-based} approach refers to the determination of recurring patterns.
-These methods apply a clustering algorithm to the Self-Similarity or Self-Similarity Lag Matrices.
-They are more applicable for labeling the structural parts of music pieces than for precise segmentation as required by boundary detection.
-Lu et al. in 2004 \cite{lu2004repeating}, and Paulus and Klapuri in 2006 \cite{paulus2006music} are examples of this techniques.
-The segmentation with repetition approach was done by Turnbull et al. in 2007 \cite{turnbull2007supervised} who combined temporally-local audio features in an approach of the AdaBoost algorithm with a Boosted Decision Stump (BDS).
-Later on, McFee and Ellis \cite{mcfee2013dp1} in 2014 used a Linear Discriminant Analysis, the Fisher's linear discriminant, that simultaneously maximizes the distance between class centroids, and minimizes the variance of each class individually.
-In 2019, McCallum \cite{mccallum2019unsupervised} used unsupervised training of deep feature embeddings using Convolutional Neural Networks (CNNs) for music segmentation.
-These techniques did not show significantly improve in the results with respect to the classic unsupervised algorithms that have been described previously.
+The \textbf{Repetition-based} approach refers to finding recurring patterns.
+These methods apply a clustering algorithm to the SSMs or SSLMs.
+They are more applicable for labeling the structural parts of music pieces rather than precise segmentation which is required by boundary detection.
+Lu et al. in 2004 \cite{lu2004repeating}, Paulus and Klapuri in 2006 \cite{paulus2006music}, Turnbull et al. \cite{turnbull2007supervised}, McFee and Ellis \cite{mcfee2013dp1}, and McCallum \cite{mccallum2019unsupervised} are examples of this method.

-To finish, we can affirm that unsupervised algorithms are very efficient performing the labelling (clustering) part, but not the boundaries detection task that are better performed by \textit{supervised neural networks} which came up in 2014 and are described in the next section.
+To conclude, we can affirm that unsupervised algorithms are very efficient performing the labelling (clustering) part, but not the boundaries detection task, which is better performed by supervised neural networks which came up in 2014 and are described in section \ref{sec:endtoend}.